-If you’re a small business wanting to strengthen your brand with social media, you need to put yourself in the mind of social media users and plan your strategy accordingly.
+If you’re a small business wanting to be successful on social media or to strengthen your brand, you need to put yourself in the mind of social media users and plan your strategy accordingly.
 Here are 3 ways you can start today:

 1. Provide Value